noelnamai/run_analysis/CodeBook.md

 #### activityLabels

- * Dataframe tha links the class labels with their activity name.
+ * Dataframe that links the class labels with their activity name.

 #### subjectTest